danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 **Note**:

-At one point I tried to make the abstract class `Key` to stand for a combination of constraints, something like
+At one point I tried, in an implementation module, to make the abstract class `Key` stand for a combination of constraints, something like

     type Key k = (Eq k, Hashable k)